reactjs/react.dev/src/content/reference/react/Suspense.md

 **Only Suspense-enabled data sources will activate the Suspense component.** They include:

 - Data fetching with Suspense-enabled frameworks like [Relay](https://relay.dev/docs/guided-tour/rendering/loading-states/) and [Next.js](https://nextjs.org/docs/getting-started/react-essentials)
-- Lazy-loading component code with [`lazy`](/reference/react/lazy)
+- Lazy-loading Component code with [`lazy`](/reference/react/lazy)
 - Reading the value of a Promise with [`use`](/reference/react/use)

 Suspense **does not** detect when data is fetched inside an Effect or event handler.

-The exact way you would load data in the `Albums` component above depends on your framework.
+The exact way you would load data in the `Albums` Component above depends on your framework.
 If you use a Suspense-enabled framework, you'll find the details in its data fetching documentation.

 Suspense-enabled data fetching without the use of an opinionated framework is not yet supported.
 The requirements for implementing a Suspense-enabled data source are unstable and undocumented.
 An official API for integrating data sources with Suspense will be released in a future version of React.